Community Outreach and Environmental Education Specialist

-Julia McNamara joined the Recreation and Conservation Office in 2019 as the administrative assistant for the Invasive Species Council and the Policy Section.
+Julia joined RCO in 2019.
+She worked as an administrative assistant before promoting to board liaison.
 She earned her bachelor’s degree in biology from Saint Martin’s University in 2017.
-In her last year of college, she spent time studying the invasive species, potamopyrgus antipodarum, more commonly known as the New Zealand mud snail.
+In her last year of college, she spent time studying the invasive species, the New Zealand mud snail.
+In her free time, Julia enjoys hiking and nature walks.

 Justin Bush was hired as the executive coordinator to the Washington Invasive Species Council in 2016.
 Justin has been working on invasive species issues since 2008 with federal, state, regional, and local organizations including King County, Skamania County, and the Lady Bird Johnson Wildflower Center at the University of Texas at Austin where he managed the Texasinvasives.org statewide partnership.
 During these years, he has been involved in various projects to prevent, detect, and control both aquatic and terrestrial invasive species and is passionate about reducing the threat they pose to the economy, native species and ecosystems.
 When not working to stop invasive species, Justin can be found kayaking, SCUBA diving, riding motorcycles, and traveling.